Modest Orange dividend overshadows European mobile mast plans

 Bigger rivals Deutsche Telekom and Britain's Vodafone have separated their mobile tower assets and are seeking to sell part of them via a listing or private sale.
 Vodafone's shares jumped when it announced spin-off plans.

-"Today, we believe that the value of our all of our networks isn't reflected in our stock prices," Orange Chief Executive Stephane Richard said.
+"Today, we believe that the value of all of our networks isn't reflected in our stock prices," Orange Chief Executive Stephane Richard said.

 But Orange shares still fell by about 4% in early trade, with traders citing disappointment about the dividend outlook after Orange said it would pay out a minimum annual dividend of 70 cents per share over the period.